ytcalifax/ListOfShame/README.md

 ### [Kangarko]
 > *Learn how to get hated by everyone in record-time through shady advertising and privacy violations!*

-It's not like free Java courses such as [JetBrains Academy][academy] exist...
+It's not like free Java courses such as [JetBrains Academy](https://www.jetbrains.com/academy/) exist...
-Also, uses e-mails from other sources to advertise his course[^blog-post] and lists plugin-reviews as "rating" for his courses.
+Also, uses e-mails from other sources [to advertise his course](https://www.andre601.ch/blog/posts/2020/12-20-in-defense-of-spigotmc/#point-2-abusing-knowledgedata) and lists plugin-reviews as "rating" for his courses.

 Also, also blames everyone else for problems he faces.
-The latest confirmed victim of this: The entirety of SpigotMC[^spigot].
+The latest confirmed victim of this: The entirety of [SpigotMC](https://www.spigotmc.org/threads/478408/).

 ### [Yooniks]
 > *The embodiment of MCM*